 Unless otherwise agreed with the client, CLP has the right to use the client’s name and the client’s contact as a reference when marketing CLP to agencies conducting legal surveys, in connection with tenders etc. Similarly, for marketing purposes, CLP has the right to disclose CLP’s assistance in matters that are already publicly known, including using the client’s logo, provided that CLP does not disclose matters that are not publicly known.

 For legal assignments, CLP is responsible for the processing of personal data pursuant to the Personal Data Act (Act of 14 April 2000 no. 31), unless otherwise agreed.
 CLP may also process personal data for client relationship management beyond the current assignment.
 CLP will only use such personal data in connection with the execution of legal assignments.
-Personal data will not be disclosed to third parties other than our IT service provider, see paragraph 4, or to other service providers of IT services we have entered into data processing agreements with, unless such disclosure is made as part of execution of CLP’s assignment.
+Personal data will not be disclosed to third parties other than our IT service provider, see section 4, or other IT service providers with which CLP has signed a data processing agreement, unless such disclosure is made as part of execution of CLP’s assignment.

 IT, COMMUNICATION AND USE OF E-MAIL